JQ100/dynamiccalorietrackerfooddelivery/README.md

 - The file requirements.txt defines the packages for running the service of the project.

 # How To Run
-1. Install `virtualenv` if it is not installed:
+1. Install `virtualenv` if it is not installed.
+It only needs to be installed once, so in most cases you can skip this step.
 ```
 $ pip install virtualenv
 ```